rahulnagurtha/Nutrition/Content.md

     * Women: 11.5 Cups/90 Ounces or 2.7 Liters
     * Men: 15.5 Cups/124 Ounces or 3.7 Liters
 * About 80% should come from liquids and 20% from fruits and vegetables

+# Vitamins

+Vitamins are crucial for maintaining good health and warding off diseases.
+There are a total of 13 essential vitamins, which are classified into two categories:

+* **Fat Soluble Vitamins:** These vitamins are stored in our body fat.
+* **Water Soluble Vitamins:** These vitamins are not stored in the body and any excess is excreted through urine.

+Vitamins play a multitude of roles in our body, including:

+* Supporting healthy vision
+* Maintaining skin health
+* Promoting strong bones

+The best way to get your daily dose of vitamins is through a diverse and balanced diet rich in fruits and vegetables.

+##### Vitamin Supplements

+If you consider taking vitamin supplements:

+* Opt for supplements that provide no more than 100% of the recommended daily intake.
+* Be cautious with fat-soluble vitamins as taking high doses through supplements can lead to toxicity.

+# Minerals

+Minerals, similar to vitamins, are crucial for supporting various bodily functions, including:

+* Building strong bones and teeth
+* Regulating metabolism
+* Maintaining proper hydration

+To ensure you're getting all the necessary minerals:

+* Aim for a diverse diet that includes both plant-based and animal-based foods.
+* Consider taking iron or calcium supplements if needed.

+# Nutrient Density

+Nutrient density refers to the amount of nutrients (such as vitamins, minerals, and fiber) provided by a food in relation to its calorie content.
+In other words, it measures the nutritional value of a food per unit of energy it provides.
+Choosing foods that are nutrient-dense should be a priority to meet our nutrient needs.
+Foods higher in fat, sodium, and added sugar tend to have lower nutrient density.

+Nutrient-dense foods are vital for a healthy diet because they:

+* Meet nutrient needs: Provide essential vitamins and minerals for optimal body function.
+* Promote optimal health: Support the immune system, bone and muscle health, and overall well-being.
+* Aid weight management: Tend to be lower in calories, promoting satiety and reducing overeating.
+* Prevent diseases: Lower the risk of chronic diseases due to their antioxidants and phytochemicals.